AusSRC/WALLABY_events/README.md

 # WALLABY events

-Collection of publisher/subscriber code that runs on the AusSRC event system to automate the post-processing for the WALLABY survey.d
+Collection of publisher/subscriber code that runs on the AusSRC event system to automate the post-processing for the WALLABY survey.

+Includes:

+- `postprocessing.py` - submit jobs periodically
+- `on_state_change.py` - updates job states (long-running)

 ## CASDA subscriber